 It’s February and of course, it’s cold, miserable and bitter outside and this is usually the month (along with December and January) where you just do not have any motivation for practically anything.

 For me, it’s usually anything that involves getting into my car.
 There is nothing worse than climbing into a cold car that takes a ridiculous amount of time to heat up, so if I have to drive anywhere (gym, usually) then I’d just rather not – serious lack of motivation.
-So thinking back to the last few days of doing very little I realised I wished I just got myself together and just do what I need/want to do without convincing myself that it would be far easier if I just stay sat with my bum firmly plonked on the sofa with a blanket, cup of tea and something on Netflix.
+So thinking back to the last few days of doing very little I realised I needed to get myself together and just do what I need/want to do without convincing myself that it would be far easier if I just stayed sat with my bum firmly plonked on the sofa with a blanket, cup of tea and something on Netflix.

 So… These are my tips to help you (and me) continue to focus on whatever goal we might have and to help motivate us to get up and achieve that goal!